 Seasoning Your Steaks Right Before Grilling

 If you're salting right before cooking: Again, let the steaks sit at room temperature for 30 minutes, sprinkle both sides (and the edges) generously with Kosher salt and freshly ground black pepper.
 Press the salt crystals and pepper granules into the meat.
-I like to brush my steaks with a little bit of clarified butter right before I grill them.
+We like to brush our steaks with a little bit of clarified butter right before we grill them.
 You could use a refined high-heat oil or a mixture of oil and clarified butter.

 Anyway, the debate over when to salt is just that — a debate.
 The best chefs in the world don't agree on which method is best.
 Both will work fine.
 One is easier (and maybe even juicier).
 You do the math.